kr41/BashBooster/docs/index.md

 Learn mode about functions [`bb-sync-dir`](#bb-sync-dir){: .code } and [`bb-sync-file`](#bb-sync-file){: .code } in [`sync`](#sync){: .code } module
 description.

+There is also a special event `bb-cleanup`.
+This event fires automatically just before script termination.

 **bb-event-on** EVENT HANDLER {: #bb-event-on }
 :   Subscribes `HANDLER` on `EVENT`.  `HANDLER` will be subscribed only once,